syncfusion-content/flutter-docs/Flutter/range-slider/enabled-and-disabled-state.md

 ---
 layout: post
-title: Disable state in Syncfusion Flutter Range Slider | Syncfusion
+title: Enable and disabled state in Syncfusion Flutter Range Slider | Syncfusion
-description: This section helps to learn about the disabled state of the range slider and its feature in the Flutter platform
+description: This section helps to learn about the enabled and disabled state of the range slider and its feature in the Flutter platform
 platform: Flutter
 control: SfRangeSlider
 documentation: ug
 ---

-# Disabled state in range slider
+# Enabled and disabled state in range slider

-This section helps to learn about the disabled state in the Flutter range slider.
+This section helps to learn about the enabled and disabled state in the Flutter range slider.

 ## Enabled state